2024 Ph.D. Student Visit Day

 Dr. Mueller’s research focuses on neural mechanisms of speech/language in individuals with normal aging, preclinical Alzheimer’s disease, Alzheimer’s Disease, Mild Cognitive Impairment (MCI), and other forms of dementia.

-Research in Neurodevelopmental Disabilities Laboratory
+Research in Developmental Disabilities and Language Laboratory

 Dr. Sterling’s research focuses on the development of language and cognitive skills in children and adults with neurodevelopmental disabilities.
 She works with families who have children with fragile X syndrome, autism spectrum disorders, and DS.